Images courtesy of Adam Beckett family and The iotaCenter. Do not reproduce text or images without written permission.

-The iotaCenter is working to preserve Adam's films and is supporting the research into his life and work.
-In 2006 Adam's family through a Deed of Gift, transferred their collection of Adam's animated films to The iotaCenter.
-This work is now safely housed in The Academy Film Archive in Hollywood.
-This deposit includes all of the original elements for “Sausage City” and “Heavy-Light”, plus many elements and prints - over 600 pieces in all!
+The iotaCenter has successfully worked with the Academy Film Archive (AFA) in Hollywood, to see that Adam's films have been restored.
+New film prints are available through Canyon Cinema.
+In 2006 Adam's family, through a Deed of Gift, transferred their collection of Adam's animated films to The iotaCenter.
+This work is now safely housed at the AFA..
+This deposit includes many elements and prints - over 600 pieces in all!

 - Pamela Taylor Turner

 Evolution of the Red Star

 Works never completed:

 Commercial and commissioned work

 All six of his released films (from 1972 - 1975) are distributed through Canyon Cinema - newly restored prints are now available, including Dear Janice!

 The Letter (Une Lettre a une Ami) - 1971, with James Gore

 (Image from a sketchbook.)